-After attending an excellent presentation by Danielle Correia at last year’s Encaustic Conference on working with encaustic on photographs, I have done some experimenting of my own.
+After attending an excellent presentation by Danielle Correia at last year’s Encaustic Conference on painting with encaustic on photographs, I have done some experimenting of my own.

 Five experiments with Encaustic Photographs are outlined in this post.

 1. Photograph Dipped in Wax: